Mate! Are You Really Aware? An Explainability-Guided Testing Framework for Robustness of Malware Detectors: Discussion

+\textbf{Adaptive attacks against our testing framework.~} Existing technology against adversarial generation, for example, adversarial training~\cite{adversarial_training} and differential privacy (DP)~\cite{abadi2016deep, dp, dfforrobust_oakland19}, could be effective against our proposed testing framework.
+For adversarial training, a machine learning-based detector could be trained with AMM generated test cases to falsely raise the detection rate on test cases.
+However, this may also increase the false positive rate on benign samples as the model will be forced to learn benign features as malicious, leading to a degraded performance.
+On the other hand, DP-based robust machine learning techniques cannot bypass our tests, because unbounded random perturbations may break the generated samples' functionality.

-\textbf{Dynamic detection.~} Dynamic feature detection can be a practical defence against our evasion attack since we only insert static unreachable instructions into the malware.
+\textbf{Dynamic detection.~} Since we only insert static unreachable instructions into the malware sample, a detector with dynamic detection will easily pass our testing.
 Feature-space manipulation and problem-space obfuscation rely on static syntactic and structural modification.
-These modifications can bypass static machine learning-based detectors and rule-based antivirus engines.
-However, the malicious behaviours will still be exposed during run-time and identified by the detectors that adopt dynamic analysis.
+These modifications can be used to test static machine learning-based detectors and rule-based antivirus engines.
+However, the malicious behaviors preserved in the test cases will still be exposed during run-time and identified by the detectors that adopt dynamic analysis.
 Considering that dynamic feature detection consumes more resources to monitor, this approach may be impractical on a large scale and static approaches are still widely used in practice.
 In this research, we focus on exposing the weaknesses of malware detectors with an explainable method.

-\textbf{Next-generation design for anti-malware vendors.~} Following the evaluation results using AMM approach, we hope to inform anti-malware vendors of the next-generation design of malware detectors: \one~focusing on the malicious patterns rather than an overall measurement on all behaviors; \two~optimizing the run-time cost of dynamic testing to enable the large-scale deployment; and \three~enhancing the machine learning-based malware detectors with sensitive features (\eg the features with large AMM values) removed or weights degraded to improve the detection robustness against adversarial attacks.